m-lego/m65/notes/tipro8x16.md

 ### introduction

 this is a pos tipro 8x16 which I converted to use qmk.
-It is a handwired like project with a daugher board.
+It is a "handwired" like project with a daugher board.

+Originals I got from ebay, some new in box, for 15 or so years, some in bad shape. the plate is some form of painted steel that I had to polish to remove the old paint. switches were cherry black, 3pin, that I desoldered and replaced with whatever I had handy in the right quantity. keycaps for this mt3 dasher... with dev/tty

-it uses stm32f401 on a pcb but since there are not enough pins for the 7 leds I used a shift register to control the leds.
+it uses stm32f401 on a pcb but since there are not enough pins for the 7 leds I used a shift register to control the leds. firmware is qmk...
+The case on this one is painted since was excessive yellowed by time.

+total price of conversion around £10.

 ### pcb